Calciphylaxis

 How is calciphylaxis treated?

-Because there isn’t a great deal of research on calciphylaxis available, there’s also limited guidance on the best ways to treat it.
-Currently, the disease isn’t curable, but it can go into remission if treatment is successful.
+Because researchers don’t fully understand calciphylaxis, there’s limited guidance on the best calciphylaxis treatment.
+Currently, the disease isn’t curable, but your symptoms can go away if treatment is successful.

 In general, healthcare providers will focus on the following: